RealAlexandreAI/json-repair/README.md

 - 📚 Rich Test Cases: Benefit from a comprehensive suite of test cases that ensure reliability and accuracy.
 - 🤖 Auto-Detection & Repair: Intelligently identifies and corrects a wide range of JSON errors, from syntax to structural issues.
 - 📐 Customizable: Offers the flexibility to tailor the repair process to your project's specific needs.
-- ⚙️ No Anxiety About Error: json-repair always gives the string result
+- ⚙️ No Anxiety About Error: json-repair always gives the string result.
 - 🌐 Open Source: Join a vibrant community of developers contributing to the ongoing evolution of the toolkit.

-### 🔍 Supported Broken LLM JSON output
+### 🔍 Supported Broken LLM JSON Output

 - Single quote `"`
 - Line feed `\n`